farmse988/Poly4AT/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Poly4AT it to access the [INVEKOS API](https://gis.lfrz.gv.at/api/geodata/i009501/ogc/features/v1/) for polygons.
+The goal of Poly4AT is to access the [INVEKOS API](https://gis.lfrz.gv.at/api/geodata/i009501/ogc/features/v1/) for polygons.